Life Insurance with High Blood Pressure

 - Unfavorable cardiac test results

-What about White Coat Syndrome?
+What About White Coat Syndrome?

 White coat syndrome is blood pressure that elevates due to an exam.